If Google’s a monopoly, who is harmed by its market power?

 The complaint mentions loss of privacy and the use of consumers’ data as quality issues, although without elaborating.

+While Google dominates search advertising, it’s likely to point to tighter competition in the broader market for online advertising.
+Google takes in about 29% of all digital ad spending, according to a June report from eMarketer, and faces growing competition from rivals such as Facebook and Amazon — each of which holds about 23% of the digital ad market and is also under antitrust scrutiny.

-Rivals who run specialized search businesses, such as Yelp, Expedia and Tripadvisor, have long argued that they’re harmed by Google’s business practices.
+Rivals that run more specialized search businesses, such as Yelp, Expedia and Tripadvisor, have been among the most vocal in arguing that they’re harmed by Google’s business practices.

 Seth Kalvert, Tripadvisor’s senior vice president and general counsel, said that the antitrust charges are good for consumers and could help preserve a vision of the internet as a place of transparency, “the wisdom of crowds” and vibrant competition.